georgebyte/georgebyte.com/cv.md

                             I like to constantly be learning something new, reading a bunch of books and keeping up to date with developments in IT industry and web development.
                         </li>
                         <li class="cv-section-bullet">
-                            I have some experience with remote work and overcoming the challenges it introduces.
+                            I've worked in remote work arrangements for the past 3 years and I'm used to async communication.
                         </li>
                     </ul>
                 </div>